asyncapi/website/pages/blog/asyncapi-ambassador-program.md

 The process of recruiting ambassadors is completely open.
 If anyone meets the requirements, they only need to add themselves to this [document](https://github.com/asyncapi/community/blob/master/AMBASSADORS_MEMBERS.json), attaching their personal information along with their contributions.
 The TSC members will then approve the proposal.

-Subsequently, all ambassador information is displayed on the AsyncAPI website once the PR has been merged.
-Like this, the process try to be as simple, collaborative, and transparent as possible.
+Subsequently, all ambassador information will be displayed on the AsyncAPI website once the PR has been merged.
+The process tries to be simple, collaborative, and transparent as possible.

 ## More about AsyncAPI Ambassador Program